nom-codecat/Project-Lyra/README.md

 Welcome to the public code examples for Lyra, a private AI Discord bot.

 This repository is designed to showcase Lyra's commitment to user data privacy and security.
 It is **not** the full source code for the bot.
-Most snippets are mere examples.
+Most snippets are mere examples, to showcase functionality and authenticity.

 ---